flashlin/Samples/torch-qa/fine-tune/data-user/baccarat.md

 Question: What occurs in Live Baccarat in case of an operator system malfunction or hardware failure?
 Answer: The game becomes void, and the particular table will be closed.

-Question: In the event of two or more cards being dealt simultaneously by accident during a round of baccarat, what will happen?
+Question: What happens if two or more cards are dealt simultaneously in Live Baccarat?
-Answer: The current round will be aborted, all bets will be returned, and the particular shoe will be replaced with a new shoe.
+Answer: In the event of two or more cards are dealt simultaneously by accident, the current round will be aborted, all bets will be returned and the particular shoe will be replaced with a new shoe.

 Question: What will happen if any cards are revealed during shuffling?
 Answer: The particular shoe will be replaced, and the dealer will shuffle a new set of cards.